KhalidHALBA/avchallenge/README.md

 ### A.2.b- Insert login and password and click next, accept agreement.
 ### A.2.c- Don’t forget to select the license manager when installing
 ![Image](https://i.ibb.co/NWpHkb3/5.png)
-##	A.3- Configuration : once the insallation is done :
+##	A.3- License Configuration :
+once the insallation is done :
 ### A.3.a- Rename the license file provided by ricardo as : ricardo.lic and Move it to :
 C:\Program Files\Ricardo\licmgr\licenses\ricardo.lic
 ### A.3.b- Make sure the configuration on Ricardo License Manager Control Panel is as follows